dotnet/eShop/README.md

 Login to the dashboard at: http://localhost:19888/login?t=uniquelogincodeforyou
 ```

-> You may need to install ASP.NET Core HTTPS development certificates first.
+> You may need to install ASP.NET Core HTTPS development certificates first, and then close all browser tabs.
 Learn more at https://aka.ms/aspnet/https-trust-dev-cert

 ### Sample data